Trent River Crossing (Campbellford Bridge) and Surrounding Road Network

 Project background: A new crossing for a growing community

-Northumberland County is advancing plans for a second Trent River crossing in Campbellford – a generational infrastructure investment that will enhance transportation efficiency, support economic growth, and strengthen connections within the community.
-The Trent River Crossing Project reflects a forward-thinking, community-led vision: one which balances heritage and environmental stewardship with growth and innovation.
+Northumberland County is advancing plans for a second Trent River crossing in Campbellford – a generational infrastructure investment that will enhance transportation efficiency, support economic growth, and strengthen connections within the County.

-It is poised to deliver long-term value for taxpayers, residents, and future generations across Northumberland County.
+This project reflects a forward-thinking, community-led vision that balances heritage and environmental stewardship with growth and innovation.
+It is poised to deliver long-term value for taxpayers, residents, and future generations across Northumberland County and its member municipalities.

-This project was first approved by the Ontario Minister of the Environment, Conservation and Parks in 2017 following an extensive Municipal Class Environmental Assessment (EA) process.
-With population and visitation steadily increasing, the need for improved transportation capacity and connectivity has become more urgent.
+The Trent River Crossing Project was approved by the Ontario Minister of the Environment, Conservation and Parks in 2017 following an extensive Schedule ‘C’ Municipal Class Environmental Assessment (EA) process.
+Studies informing the preferred solution were undertaken between 2008 and 2016.

-Importantly, this project is being shaped by the community.
-Input received through multiple rounds of public consultation, from early planning stages in 2014 through to public information sessions in 2020 and 2023, has helped define priorities, identify opportunities, and refine the design.
-The result is a transportation corridor designed not only for traffic movement, but as a community space that integrates with the surrounding neighbourhood and natural environment.
+This project has been shaped by extensive public, stakeholder, agency, and Indigenous engagement over more than a decade.
+Input received through multiple rounds of consultation—from early planning in 2014 through public information sessions in 2020 and 2023—has helped define priorities, identify opportunities, and refine the design.

 Trent River Crossing: Project Rationale